MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 1. **Code retrieval**: It securely retrieves the latest code from the default (main) branch of each repository for analysis, first after connector setup and then every 3-4 days.
 1. **Analysis**: The system uses a set of built-in scanning tools managed and updated within Microsoft Defender for Cloud to find vulnerabilities and misconfigurations in code and IaC templates.
 1. **Findings processing**: It processes scan findings through Defender for Cloud’s backend to create actionable security recommendations.
-1. **Results delivery**: The system shows findings as security recommendations in Defender for Cloud, allowing security teams to review and address issues.
+1. **Results delivery**: The system shows findings as [security recommendations](recommendations-reference-devops.md) in Defender for Cloud, allowing security teams to review and address issues.

 ### Scan frequency and duration

 - **Scan frequency**:
   - The security posture of repositories, pipelines, and service connections is assessed when you create the connector and then every 8 hours.
-  - The system scans code and Infrastructure-as-Code (IaC) templates for vulnerabilities every 3-4 days after you create the connector.
+  - The system scans code and Infrastructure-as-Code (IaC) templates for vulnerabilities after you create the connector and then every 3-4 days.
 - **Scan duration**: Scans typically finish within 15 to 60 minutes, depending on the size and complexity of the repository.

 ## Viewing and managing scan results